vaishak02/attendance-frontend/README.md

 - Navbar Created.
 - Login functionality somewhat working.
 Credentials are hardcoded.
 - Sign In forms created, but no functionality to create user.
+- Editable user Profile
+- Student list table, where you can add, delete and edit students.

 ---

 ### Need to create

-- Student list table, where you can add, delete and edit students.
-- Editable user Profile.
 - Page to initiate attendance taking.
 - Need to generate resultant excel sheet.